- $25 million sum insured

 Life insurance can give you peace of mind that you'll be able to afford the bills if you can no longer work due to illness or injury.
 That means you can focus on getting better, instead of worrying about falling into debt.

 If your family would struggle to get by without your income, life insurance can give them a financial safety net.
 It could cover your children's school fees, let them stay in the family home or even pay for life's everyday expenses.

-Medical care.
 Life insurance can pay for rehabilitation and private healthcare costs if you suffer a serious accident or critical illness.
 It can cover the cost of installing medical equipment in your home and ensure you get the best care possible.

-Quality of life.
 Life insurance can pay for home renovations if your mobility changes or for a carer so you can maintain independence.
 It can also pay out if you're diagnosed with a terminal illness, so you can spend the money making the most of the time you have left.

-It's reliable.
 Despite what you may have heard in the media, relatively few life insurance claims are denied.
 Studies from ASIC and APRA show that over 90% of all life insurance claims are paid by Australian insurers.